 What to take to university

 There are hundreds of things you may want to take when you move to university.
-Always remember, you are not moving to the moon.
-You’re probably moving to a student hall into a room smaller than your own bedroom.
+Just bear this in mind: you are not moving to the moon.

-Here is the crucial item check list, none of which you should leave behind (voted for by current students)!
+Here is the crucial item check list - none of which you should leave behind – as voted for by current students!

 Things not to forget!

-We don’t want to state the obvious as there are lots of items (clothes, toiletries) that you will most likely have already and plan to take to university.
-This list is more for things that you may have forgotten about!
+We don’t want to state the obvious here as there are lots of items (clothes, toiletries etc) that you will most likely have already and plan to take to university.
+This list is more for things that you may have forgotten about but really shouldn’t!

 - Passport and/or driver’s license (ID)